ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 If a player quits during the match, the game will play their part for them.

 All players share the same health bar.
 If it depletes completely, the match ends.
-In `Tag-team VS`, each team has their own health bars, and losing all health will cause that team to lose.
+In Tag-team VS, each team has their own health bars, and losing all health will cause that team to lose.

 Players using the [Sudden Death (SD)](/wiki/Game_modifier/Sudden_Death) or [Perfect (PF)](/wiki/Game_modifier/Perfect) game modifier will cause the whole team to fail if they fail due to it.